bjornekelund/rbnskew/README.md

 `rbnfiles` subfolder.

-The adjustment factor listed within parentheses is intended to be applied to the skimmer's current value of the FreqCalibration parameter in SkimSrv.ini.
+The adjustment factor listed within parentheses is intended to be applied to the skimmer's current value of the `FreqCalibration` parameter in `SkimSrv.ini`.
-If it is 1.0, just replace it with the suggested factor.
-Otherwise, multiply the currently used value with the factor.
+If it is the default 1.0, just replace it with the suggested factor.
+Otherwise, multiply the value currently used with the adjustment factor to get the corrected value.

 `SkimSrv.ini` can be found in `%appdata%\Afreet\Products\SkimSrv`